Nationwide geospatial study of water fluoridation

 Community water fluoridation (CWF) is a proven way to prevent tooth decay.
 The decision to fluoridate in New Zealand has been left to the discretion of drinking-water suppliers such as local authorities, leading to differences between communities.
 A recent law change now allows for a nationally consistent approach.
 However, there’s no nationwide spatial dataset of water distribution zones (WDZ) and, therefore, fluoride levels in drinking water can’t be mapped or spatially studied.

-Our aims are to create this dataset, delineate fluoride levels in every supply, assess compliance with recommended fluoride levels, and see if there are inequities in both fluoridation access and compliance based on ethnicity and deprivation.
-While doing so, we will also examine inequities in the quality of geospatial data of public drinking WDZ across all territorial authorities in New Zealand.
+Our aims were to create this dataset, delineate fluoride levels in every supply, assess compliance with recommended fluoride levels, and see if there are inequities in both fluoridation access and compliance based on ethnicity and deprivation.
+While doing so, we also examined inequities in the quality of geospatial data of public drinking WDZ across all territorial authorities in New Zealand.
 This data will help future studies to associate epidemiologic outcomes to public water, improve oral health policies, and ensure water suppliers provide the right fluoride levels for good oral health.

 Outputs